just-the-docs/just-the-docs/index.md

 ### Who made AudioArchives Logo?

-One of AriesTropixDev's Friends RenGen has made it.
+One of AriesTropixDev's Friends, RenGen has made it.
 And I hope you think he did a good job!😊